MIDFIELDR/collaboration_tools/pages/p004-non-admin-collaboration.md

 We start by assuming an **author** has created an RStudio “project” on their local machine and has linked it to a GitHub repository (a “repo”).
-The author is ready to share wotk with an **assistant**.
+The author is ready to share work with an **assistant**.
 Both author and assistant should have completed the [Installing software](p001-install-software.md) instructions.

-In this approach, the assistant’s work is submitted to the project as a pull request that requires review by a project administrator before acceptance.
+In this approach, the assistant’s work is submitted to the project as a pull request that requires review by the author (or other project administrator) before acceptance.

 ## contents